Row edge-slant Shape Decorative svg added to bottom

 The concrete deck or roof is a structural element and should be designed by a structural engineer, to resist dead, live and wind loads.
 It must also resist weather events including storms, snow and localised flooding.
 Finally, it must also be suitable for the proposed waterproofing system, and subsequent use.

-You would have to remove the landscaping or other layer to identify where the leak is and then repair it.
-Because of this, waterproofing process’s and quality control need to be effective and third party testing should be carried out on completion to ensure the waterproofing will last for the life of the building itself.
+You would have to remove the landscaping or other layers in order to identify where the leak is and then successfully repair it.
+Due of this, the concrete waterproofing process and quality control need to be effective and third party testing should be carried out on completion to ensure the waterproofing will last for the life of the building itself.

 The waterproofing layer in a warm roof system is above the insulation installed above the roof deck.
 In an inverted roof, the waterproofing is above the roof deck, and beneath the insulation layer.